NCBI-Hackathons/MetaROOT/Presentation.md

 # Analysis:
 ## unique sex attributes in current human biosample submissions:
   both
   f
   female
   female*
   female and male
   female and male mixture
   female, male
   female/male
   female, pooled
   m
   male
   male and female
   male/female
   male, pooled
   men
   missing
   mixed
   mixed (males and females)
   mixture of female and male
   na
   n/a
   nd
   not applicable
   not available
   not collected
   not determined
   not known
   pooled
   pooled (6)
   pooled male and female
 unknown

-# Analysis
+# Analysis:
-Case 1-- Disease
+## Diseases
+16971 entries have disease field filled out in 2046497 human biosamples

 File a: biosample_diseases.mmi   (MetaMap Lite output which was filtered by only disease )

 tx|MMI|score|preferredName|CUI#|[semantic type]|matched term-locatiion-0-"Imput term"-NNP-0|0/length of the input term|Mesh code